 Gary Payton II is listed as probable for tomorrow’s game against the Minnesota Timberwolves. pic.twitter.com/Sd4YQbJ4YY— Golden State Warriors (@warriors) March 25, 2023

 Meanwhile, after welcoming back All-Star big man Karl Anthony-Towns this past Wednesday, Minnesota received more good news as their leading scorer Anthony Edwards will reportedly make his return just a week removed from a nasty ankle sprain suffered last Friday.

 Minnesota’s size is their biggest advantage over the Warriors, but it’s also something Golden State has routinely exposed throughout the years.
 A front court of Towns and Rudy Gobert will be difficult to attack in the paint, so the Warriors’ three point shooting will play a big factor in this one.
 Expect Golden State to use a lot of off-ball screens and dribble handoffs with their bigs in order to get open shots and draw out Minnesota’s slower front court players toward the perimeter.

 It should be a fun game.
 Enjoy the basketball Dub Nation.
 GO WARRIORS!!!

-Timberwolves: Mike Conley Jr., Anthony Edwards, Kyle Anderson, Jaden McDaniels, Rudy Gobert
+Timberwolves: Mike Conley, Anthony Edwards, Jaden McDaniels, Karl-Anthony Towns, Rudy Gobert

 Where: Chase Center, San Francisco, California

-TV: ESPN and NBC Sports Bay Area (available on fuboTV)
+TV: NBA TV and NBC Sports Bay Area (available on fuboTV)